 A string of request page parameters as XML to use to run the report.
 The parameter string is retrieved from the return value a RUNREQUESTPAGE Function function call.

 The type of file to save the report as.
-The following options are supported: Pdf, Excel, Word, and XML.
+The following options are supported: Pdf, Excel, Word, HTML, and XML.

 The stream to which to write a report.